BenediktStufler/grant/readme.txt

 The looptree L(T) depends on the location of the root in T. If no root is specified, GRANT uses the first vertex it encounters in the graphml file.

-A root vertex may also specified explicitly by passing the vertex id to the --vertex option:
+A root vertex may also be specified explicitly by passing the vertex id to the --vertex option:

 grant --vertex 0 --input tree.graphml --loopfile looptree.graphml